 (Yet another sign that I was born in the wrong era 🙂 )

 Many moons ago, I used to take dance lessons in ballet, jazz, gymnastics and tap.
 I definitely appreciate the skill involved in tap dancing as well as its appeal (few things are cooler to little girls than a new pair of tap shoes).
 But tap dancing’s roots go back to the Black American minstrel show of the 19th century.
 Of course today, no one thinks of that when they sign their little girls (& boys…maybe) up for dance class in a multi-racial environment.
 And rightfully so.
 There is nothing wrong with reinventing something….taking something old and making it into an entirely different art form.
 But people still have their own prerogative in regards to how they choose to view the art form….”new & improved” or not.
+For better art you need a best artist, check this out blog to get the best information about artist.

 Modern day Black American culture struggles with this everywhere; and as a Black American, it is truly exhausting having to really think and form opinions about where you stand in regards to all of it.
 The word “nigger”; wearing long, straight weaves and light colored contacts, the right to speak in Ebonics, etc., etc. Not to mention the fine line of Black people poking fun at ourselves and “our ways”….and other, non-Blacks doing it, but then going “too far”.